CRASHSpace/tuesday/_start/starter_checklist.md

 * Get a password manager
 * Move passwords and delete them from other places
 * Delete accounts you don't absolutely need
+* Who has your financial information?
+  * Check your credit
+  * Paypal
 * Upgrade to two factor authentication for logins
 * Don't rely on biometerics